Data Source in Blazor MultiSelect Dropdown Component

 Binding DynamicObject

-You can bind DynamicObject data to the MultiSelect component.
-The following example DynamicObject
+Bind DynamicObject data to the MultiSelect component.
+In the following example, DynamicObject is bound to a collection of customers.

 @using Syncfusion.Blazor.DropDowns